Kelowna mom launches vegan shirt company - BC Local News

 She said she wanted to make the clothing so people can wear it and be proud and not focus on the activism side of veganism.

-Visit the wares at https://theveganepiphany.ca/.
+Visit the wares at theveganepiphany.ca/.
 Local residents can pick up the clothing in Kelowna, or pay a shipping fee for orders.

 Prices for women’s shirts start at $32 and toddlers at $26.